 Some CRP programs may have restrictions on the types of firearms that can be used for hunting.
 Make sure to check the rules and regulations for the specific program to determine if there are any firearm restrictions.

-As with any type of hunting, it’s important to respect the land and wildlife.
+As with any type of hunting, including hunting CRP land in Nebraska, it’s important to respect the land and wildlife.
 Make sure to clean up any trash or debris after your hunt and avoid damaging the land or wildlife habitat.

 Tips for Hunting on CRP Land

-CRP (Conservation Reserve Program) land can provide excellent opportunities for hunting.
-There are some tips that can help in the hunting skills on CRP land successful:
+CRP (Conservation Reserve Program) land can provide excellent hunting opportunities.
+Some tips can help in the hunting skills on CRP land:

 Before you begin hunting on CRP land, ensure that you have permission from the landowner or the entity that manages the land.